Tired of eating boring chicken for dinner? This All Purpose Chicken Seasoning is the perfect way to add flavor and spice to your chicken dishes.

 What can I season my chicken with?

-Seasoning chicken can be as easy as grabbing a specific spice rub like a Jerk or Greek, but if you have picky eaters you can go with an all purpose seasoning like this one.
+The best seasoning can be as easy as grabbing a specific spice rub like Italian seasoning or Greek seasoning, but if you have picky eaters you can go with an all purpose seasoning like this one.

 The best part of chicken is that it goes with just about every flavor profile you can think of!